 It can be tricky to find the best time to ask for a case study—asking too early can turn the client off, and if you ask too late, your services may no longer be at the client’s top of mind.
 The best way to prevent your company from dropping off a client’s radar is by conducting regular check-ins.

 “Asks like this should be part of regular check-ins as new customers onboard at certain times and asking when the time is right.
-If it’s an existing customer – then really can be any time.” — Susan Koutalakis
+If it’s an existing customer – then it really can be any time.” — Susan Koutalakis

 Amy Knightly also weighs in with her thoughts and strategy for the best time to ask for case studies, “When someone’s really happy with your work, they’re going to express that at some point in the project.